Shaurya-47/uk-rainfall-api/README.md

 1. Open the CLI or Git Bash and type `source ~/anaconda3/etc/profile.d/conda.sh`
 2. Activate the Python environment you just installed via `conda activate uk_rainfall_env`
 3. Navigate to the root project directory where the bash scripts are stored using `cd <path>` (e.g., `cd ./Documents/GitHub/uk-rainfall-api`)
-4. Run the Bash scripts `execute_notebooks_latest.sh` or `execute_notebooks_daily_aggregated.sh` to save and visualize the latest or aggregated daily rainfall measurements across the UK EA measurement stations respectively
+4. Run the Bash script `sh execute_notebooks_latest.sh` or `sh execute_notebooks_daily_aggregated.sh` to save and visualize the latest or aggregated daily rainfall measurements across the UK EA measurement stations respectively
 5. Alternatively, you can run the jupyter notebooks via the Jupyter interface and obtain the same results